 This device is virtually a segment of a perfect Hollow retroreflector, and therefore operates as an invariant.

 In applications where the LTHR is vibrated, the exiting beam remains static and maintains perfect parallelism with the entrance beam.
-The beam deviation can be as accurate as one arc second.
-The LTHR provides a perfect solution for a "U" fold in a large size Michelson interferometer, or in a back to back retroreflector configuration for folding interferometers.
+The beam deviation can be supplied to sub arc second accuracy.
+The LTHR provides an excellent solution for a "U" fold in a large Michelson interferometer, or in a back-to-back Retroreflector configuration for folding interferometers.
 The LTHR is also useful when the flat mirror is made as a 50/50 beamsplitter.
-This configuration enables the user to observe the view ahead, while simultaneously viewing another parallel optical axis.
+This configuration enables the user to observe the view ahead while simultaneously viewing another parallel optical axis.
 In addition, the LTHR is extremely temperature stable because all component parts have the same coefficient of thermal expansion (CTE).

 For applications where the major beam must be aligned with two or more other optical axes, see PLX Specification Sheet for "Rotary Movement Devices".